remlapmot/mrrobust/docs/rmarkdown-call-stata-example.md

 library(Statamarkdown)
 ```

-    ## Stata found at /Applications/Stata/StataMP.app/Contents/MacOS/StataMP

-    ## The 'stata' engine is ready to use.

 Note when writing our Stata code chunks we need to be careful when we
 specify the `collectcode=TRUE` code chunk option, because each Stata
 code chunk is run as a separate batch job.
 For example, we include this